List of Miss Indonesia Earth

 represented Indonesia in Miss Earth 2007 pageant, was held on November 12, 2007, at the University of the Philippines Theater, inside the campus of the University of the Philippines Diliman in Quezon City, Philippines.

 The slogan of the pageant is Beauty and Nature and was first organized by Yayasan Putri Bumi Indonesia from 2007 to 2012.
 In 2013, the national franchise for Indonesia was acquired by El John Pageants.
 Miss Earth Indonesia became a phenomenon Indonesian beauty pageant, as an annual national environmental-themed beauty pageant promoting environmental awareness in Indonesia.
 The grand winner represents Indonesia in the international Miss Earth pageant.

 On November 4, 2008, the first Miss Earth Eco-Fashion Design Competition was launched by the Miss Earth Indonesia Foundation as an annual event for professional and non-professional fashion designers to come up with designs that are eco-friendly.
 The outfit designs are made from recyclable, natural materials, organic materials, and eco-chic designs or patterns that can be worn in everyday life or are runway worthy.

 The reigning titleholders dedicate their year to promote specific projects and often address issues concerning the environment and other global challenges through school tours, tree planting activities, street campaigns, coastal clean ups, speaking engagements, shopping mall tours, media guesting, environmental fairs, storytelling programs to children, eco-fashion shows, and other environmental activities.

 The Miss Earth winner is the spokesperson for the Miss Earth Indonesia Foundation, the United Nations Environment Programme (UNEP), and other environmental organizations.
 The Miss Earth Foundation also works with the environmental departments and ministries of participating countries, various private sectors and corporations, as well as the World Wildlife Foundation (WWF).

 In 2022, El John Pageant lost the license of Miss Earth Pageant to PT.
 Mahakarya Duta Pesona Indonesia.
+In 2026, El John Pageant got back the license of Miss Earth Indonesia.